-Theory and practice in acting technique, Alexander technique
+Theory and practice in acting technique, Alexander technique and pantomime.

 Practical approach to phonetics and diction, as applied to the performance of French operatic repertoire.
-CR/NCR general movement and dancing.
 CR/NCR

-Exercise in physical training and coordination, together with performances.
+Exercise in physical training and coordination, together with general movement and dancing.
 CR/NCR